ShuyiLei/hangman/README.md

 This project is hosted by a embedded Tomcat 8.5 Server.
+You can download the tarball file at https://github.com/ShuyiLei/hangman/releases

 JDK7.0+ is required for this project, please install JDK on your computer.